vallard/K8sServerless/serverless/README.md

 {"photos": []}
 ```

 The function is now accessible from our [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/).
 You can see the ingress rules created by running:

 ```
 kubectl get ing
 ```

-You'll see a newly created `photos` ingress rule along side your old rule:
+You'll see a newly created `photos` ingress rule, alongside your old rule:

 ```
 NAME      HOSTS                      ADDRESS                     PORTS     AGE